Olacdy/Img_To_ASCII_Art/README.md

 This simple script allows you to convert any image to ASCII art with characters that you can specify too.
 There are two ways to use this app:
 - You can load image through file explorer and get output in form of text file and image of result.
 - You can open your webcamera and see transformation live, although its a bit slow with a live transformation, so there is some work needs to be done.
+In config.py you can specify parameters for your transformation.
+Cols — width of output, scale — percent of height from width, ASCII — string of characters.

 #### Technologies